TCVE-Motors/Progetto-VEAI/README.md

 This project uses the following components:

 - VEVOR MY1020D (BLDC Motor 48V 2000W 2.67hp)
-- VEVOR BY15WF02-A (ECU for MY120D engine)
+- VEVOR BY15WF02-A (ECU for MY120D Motor)
 - Arduino Uno R4
-- Raspberry Pi 3B+
+- Raspberry Pi 5

 The specific code for Arduino and the computer are based on the project by Ferrara Davide Giacomo.